 The Turmeric Co. uses a prominent circle design element to highlight their offer.

-This popup design is simple, with enough white space to avoid overwhelming site visitors while still incorporating a countdown timer and descriptive call to action button.
+This popup design is simple, with enough white space to avoid overwhelming site visitors while still incorporating a countdown timer to create urgency and a descriptive call to action button.

 The small image shows the product and captures the brand’s active, healthy image.